Malek-DataEng/Airbnb_proj_Stach_AWS_Snowflake_DBT/README.md

 # Airbnb Modern Data Pipeline

-# Overview
+# Project Overview

-This project implements a **modern end-to-end data pipeline** for Airbnb datasets using a cloud data warehouse architecture.
+This project demonstrates the design and implementation of a **modern cloud data pipeline** for Airbnb data using a scalable **ELT architecture**.

-The pipeline automatically:
+The pipeline automatically ingests raw data, processes transformations, tracks historical changes, and delivers **analytics-ready datasets** for business intelligence.

+The project showcases **industry best practices used in modern data platforms**, including:

-* ingests raw data
+* cloud data warehousing
-* processes transformations
-* tracks historical changes
-* produces analytics-ready tables

-The architecture follows **modern Data Engineering best practices** such as:

-* layered data architecture
+* layered data modeling

-* event-driven pipelines
-* incremental transformations
+* incremental data processing

+* event-driven orchestration

-* CI/CD for data workflows
+* automated CI/CD for data pipelines

-* automated orchestration
+* historical data tracking with SCD Type 2

 ---

-# Data Architecture
+# Architecture Overview

 The pipeline integrates **Amazon S3, Snowflake and dbt** to build a scalable ELT architecture.